sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2015-10-23-things-to-do-after-installing-elementary-os-freya.md

 {% endhighlight %}

 <br/>
-I hope you like this post and i will be helpful for you.
+I hope you like this post and it will be helpful for you.
 Please share your view and thoughts in comment as well. so that i can make this post more useful and more better.